Grenada: Since 1983

 On 7 September 2004, after being hurricane-free for 49 years, the island was directly hit by Hurricane Ivan.
 Ivan struck as a Category 3 hurricane, resulting in 39 deaths and damage or destruction to 90% of the island's homes.
 On 14 July 2005, Hurricane Emily, a Category 1 hurricane at the time, struck the northern part of the island with 80 kn winds, killing one person and causing an estimated US$110 million (EC$297 million) worth of damage.
 Agriculture, and in particular the nutmeg industry, suffered serious losses, but that event caused changes in crop management and it is hoped that as new nutmeg trees mature, the industry will gradually rebuild.
+On 1 July 2024, Hurricane Beryl struck the island of Carriacou as a Category 4 hurricane, causing widespread damage across all of Grenada and Carriacou.
+On Carriacou, there was no electricity and limited communication.
+Throughout the rest of the country, 95% of customers had no power and telecommunications were also damaged.

-Mitchell was defeated in the 2008 election by the NDC under Tillman Thomas, however he won the 2013 Grenadian general election by a landslide and the NNP returned to power, winning again by another landslide in 2018.
+Mitchell was defeated in the 2008 election by the NDC under Tillman Thomas; however, he won the 2013 Grenadian general election by a landslide and the NNP returned to power, winning again by another landslide in 2018.
 In March 2020, Grenada confirmed its first case of COVID-19 and, As of 17 March 2022, 13,921 cases and 217 deaths had been recorded.

 On 23 June 2022, the NDC won the general election under Dickon Mitchell, who became prime minister the following day.

 Geography

-The island of Grenada is the southernmost island in the Antilles archipelago, bordering the eastern Caribbean Sea and western Atlantic Ocean, and roughly 90 mi north of both Venezuela and Trinidad and Tobago.
+The island of Grenada is the southernmost island in the Antilles archipelago, bordering the eastern Caribbean Sea and the western Atlantic Ocean, and roughly 90 mi north of both Venezuela and Trinidad and Tobago.
 Its sister islands make up the southern section of the Grenadines, which include Carriacou, Petite Martinique, Ronde Island, Caille Island, Diamond Island, Large Island, Saline Island, and Frigate Island; the remaining islands to the north belong to St Vincent and the Grenadines.
-Most of the population lives on Grenada, and major towns there include the capital, St. George's, Grenville and Gouyave.
+Most of the population lives in Grenada, and major towns there include the capital, St. George's, Grenville and Gouyave.
 The largest settlement on the sister islands is Hillsborough on Carriacou.

-Grenada is of volcanic origin, as evident in its soil, mountainous interior, and several explosion craters, including Lake Antoine, Grand Etang Lake and Levera Pond.
+Grenada is of volcanic origin, as evident in its soil, mountainous interior, and several explosion craters, including Lake Antoine, Grand Etang Lake, and Levera Pond.
 Grenada's highest point is Mount St. Catherine, rising to 840 m above sea level.
 Other major mountains include Mount Granby and South East Mountain.
 Several small rivers with waterfalls flow into the sea from these mountains.
-The coastline contains several bays, most notably on the southern coast which is split into numerous thin peninsulas.
+The coastline contains several bays, most notably on the southern coast, split into numerous thin peninsulas.

 Grenada is home to four ecoregions: Windward Islands moist forests, Leeward Islands dry forests, Windward Islands dry forests, and Windward Islands xeric scrub.
 It had a 2018 Forest Landscape Integrity Index mean score of 4.22/10, ranking it 131st globally out of 172 countries.